-The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' responsibilities.
-The Board of Trustees has formally met 5 times during the year (all meetings were held via Zoom as part of the Trust's COVID-19 mitigation measures).
+The information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
+The Board of Trustees has formally met 6 times during the year (including a bespoke Trustee Development session on School Data).